Siemens Desiro: Malaysia

 The 57 km KLIA Ekspres, an airport rail link service between Kuala Lumpur Sentral station and Kuala Lumpur International Airport to the south, uses the Desiro ET 425 M four-car electric multiple units (EMUs) (which are technically similar to DBAG Class 425 sets in Germany).
 Twelve trainsets are currently in operation: eight trains are used for the non-stop KLIA Ekspres service between KL Sentral and the airport, while another four trains call at three intermediate stations in between, including one serving Putrajaya.
 These EMUs have a maximum commercial speed of 160 km/h making them the fastest trains currently operating in Malaysia.

 Romania

-Căile Ferate Române (CFR), Romania's national railway operator, is one of the largest users of the Siemens Desiro trainsets (as the light train variant).
-Introduced since 2003, CFR operates 120 diesel Desiro trainsets, and uses them for both its "Inter Regio", and "Regio" services, but mainly on its "Regio" trains.
-The trains, designated as CFR Class 96, are nicknamed "Săgeata Albastră" ('The Blue Arrow').
-There was some criticism of the use of Desiros for CFR's long-distance services because they were considered to be uncomfortable.
-CFR had refitted them, and is now using Desiros mainly on its medium- and short-distance routes.
+CFR Călători, Romania's national railway operator, is one of the largest users of the Siemens Desiro trainsets (as the light train variant).
+Introduced since 2003, CFR Călători operates 120 diesel Desiro trainsets, and uses them for both its "Inter Regio", and "Regio" services, but mainly on its "Regio" trains.
+The trains, designated as CFR Călători Class 96, are nicknamed "Săgeata Albastră" ('The Blue Arrow').
+There was some criticism of the use of Desiros for CFR Călători's long-distance services because they were considered to be uncomfortable.
+CFR Călători had refitted them, and is now using Desiros mainly on its medium- and short-distance routes.
 For example, it is planning to use them as part of a proposed commuter link in Bucharest and Ilfov County.